Brainilio/natours/README.md

 - Natours uses a middleware to handle errors.
 You can use the following snippet to create errors and the created middleware in ./app.js will handle it
 - The class that uses the error can be found in utils
+- The class uses two different error methods and in production we only want to distinguish between operational errors and unexpected errors which logs to your console.

 ```
 // Class method uses this type of function